VallarasuS/Vallarasu.in/docs/open-journal.md

 16-09-2025<br>
 Wrote a review for RK's book 'Silent Nods, Lost Dollars'<br>
 TamizhVendan reach-out for role change!
 Meeting him was one of the drivers towards the change. <br>
-Saw a turtle cross the road today - a rare event.
+Saw a turtle cross the road today - a rare event. <br>
+Crazy how it works!
+10:28 PM - Just launched a resume review service page!

 15-09-2025<br>
 Sat with cousin today to setup social profiles and resume.<br>